emilte/github-pr-resolved-by/README.md

 # github-pr-resolved-by

-Chrome extension to highlight which user resolved a conversation on pull request.
+Chrome extension to highlight which user that resolved a conversation on pull a request.

 <br>